o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/autocomponents.md

 | | **Incompatible**: The related component isn't compatible with this auto-component.
 Attempting to place both components on an entity will result in an error. | |
 | HasController | If `true`, the related component must have a multiplayer controller associated with it.
 Setting this value to true will cause controller accessors to be generated on the controller being described. | `bool` |

-For components which have a relation constraint of `Required` or `Weak`, accessors are generated on the auto-component with the name `Get<ComponentName>()`.
-These accessors return a cached pointer to the related component, created on entity activation.
+For components that have a relation constraint of `Required` or `Weak`, accessors are generated on the auto-component with the name `Get<ComponentName>()`.
+These accessors return a cached pointer to the related component that's created on entity activation.

 ### Include